markjouh/competitive-programming/README.md

 0-indexing and half intervals $[l, r)$ are used everywhere.

-Implementations may not be the fastest, but they should be fast enough.
-My main focus is keeping everything short and easy to understand/modify/remember.
+These implementations should be fairly fast.
+However, my main focus is keeping everything short and easy to understand, so they're not topping library checker leaderboards or anything.

 The `ll` typedef as well as `sz(x)` and `all(x)` may be used.
 ```cpp